America's Most Storm-Prepared Boating States

 Methodology

-How the storm-prepared score was built.
+How the score was built.

 Ready for a better day on the water?